Collard Greens - a Southern Recipe Using Neck Bones or Ham Hocks.

 Collard Greens - Cooked Southern Style using pork meat

-A Southern Recipe for country cooking using neck bones or ham kocks
+A Southern Recipe for Country Cooking using neck bones or ham hocks

-Collard Greens are a seasonal Southern Vegetable green (usually grown in early Spring and late Fall).
+Collard Greens are a seasonal Southern Vegetable green that typically grown in early Spring and late Fall).

-Although each of these other vegetable greens are delicious in themselves, Collards are what you will typically find grown and eaten more often in sections of the South, than in other parts of the country.
+Although each of these other vegetable greens are delicious in themselves, Collards, as they are commonly known, can be found to be grown and eaten more often in sections of the South, than in other parts of the country.